-The compensation committee did not believe an adjustment to the annual incentive compensation target for Mr. Feinberg under the Sales Incentive Program for 2012 was necessary when it conducted its annual review in 2012.
-The following table sets forth the annual incentive compensation target for Mr. Feinberg under the Sales Incentive Program for 2012:
+The following table sets forth the annual incentive compensation target for Mr. Goetz under the Sales Incentive Program for 2014:

-1 arget

-Named Executive Officer Bonus
+Named Executive Officer Target Bonus Paul Goetz \$ 172,500

-Andrew Feinberg \$55,000

 Bonus Determinations-Performance Incentive Program.
 Under the Performance Incentive Program, each year (generally during the first quarter) the Board establishes company-wide financial performance objectives, which serve as the basis for determining the eligibility for and amount of bonuses to be paid under the program.
-For 2012, the Board used our revenue and non-GAAP operating loss (excluding bonus expense) for the performance objectives, weighted equally.
+For 2014, the Board used our revenue and non-GAAP operating loss (excluding bonus expense) for the performance objectives, weighted 75% for revenue and 25% for non-GAAP operating loss (excluding bonus expense).
 We define non-GAAP operating loss (excluding bonus expense) as our loss from operations, calculated in accordance with GAAP, excluding our stock-based compensation expense, the amortization of acquired intangibles and merger-related expenses.
 The Board determines the goals for each of these objectives in consultation with management and taking into account our performance for the immediately preceding year.
 The Board establishes goals it believes are necessary to provide a competitive overall compensation package in light of each named executive officer's base salary and to motivate our executives to achieve an aggressive level of growth.
-Our 2012 revenue goal was \$83.4 million, compared with \$88.0 million in actual revenue for the fiscal year ended December 31, 2012.
-Our 2012 non-GAAP operating loss (excluding bonus expense) goal was \$(7.9) million, compared with \$(3.0) million in actual non-GAAP operating loss (excluding bonus expense) for the fiscal year ended December 31, 2012.
+Our 2014 revenue goal was \$130.1 million, compared with \$125.0 million in actual revenue for the fiscal year ended December 31, 2014.
+Our 2014 non-GAAP operating loss (excluding bonus expense) goal was \$(5.2) million, compared with \$467 thousand in actual non-GAAP operating income (excluding bonus expense) for the fiscal year ended December 31, 2014.